 Well Being Initiative

-American Nurses Foundation has created a new Well-being Initiative to help address the mental health needs of nurses including how to build resiliency.The Well-Being Initiative offers resources that focus on caring for nurses as they tirelessly care for others.
+American Nurses Foundation has created a new Well-Being Initiative to help address the mental health needs of nurses including how to build resiliency.The Well-Being Initiative offers resources that focus on caring for nurses as they tirelessly care for others.

 Moodfit application provides tools and insight to improve the fitness of your mind.
 Tools include mood tracking, gratitude journal, mindfulness meditation, breathing exercises and more.
 Thanks to a grant from The American Nurses Foundation, nurses have access to the full premium version of Moodfit at NO cost.